-After hitting a record high, the CHF/JPY pair has reversed course and fallen; all eyes are on its ability to rebound
+After hitting an all-time high, the CHF/JPY pair reversed course and fell—will it show resilience?

 22.09.2025

-- U.S. / Milan: Remarks by an FRB Board Member
+- Milan, U.S.: Remarks by a Federal Reserve Board Member

 - European Consumer Confidence Index

-Last weekend, the U.S. dollar saw a seesaw battle against the yen.
-The USD/JPY pair began to decline ahead of the Bank of Japan’s monetary policy meeting.It fell as low as 147.205.
-However, the dollar recovered during U.S. trading hours, eventually rising to 148.286.
-On the 4-hour chart, the 200-day SMA is acting as a support level, causing prices to rebound, while on the daily chart, the pair is currently attempting to break above the 200-day SMA at the upper boundary of the range that has been in place since last month.
+Last weekend, the U.S. dollar saw a seesaw movement against the yen.
+The USD/JPY pair began to decline ahead of the Bank of Japan’s Monetary Policy Meeting.It fell as low as 147.205.
+However, the dollar subsequently recovered during U.S. trading hours, eventually rising to 148.286.
+On the 4-hour chart, the 200-period SMA is acting as a support level, causing prices to rebound, while on the daily chart, the pair is currently attempting to break above the 200-period SMA at the upper boundary of the range that has been in place since last month.